In Search of Bengali Harlem

 Through hearing stories and watching films for and by Asian Americans, we're reminded of the breadth of the Asian diaspora; with cultures and traditions spanning the globe, Asian identity can mean many different things.
 This AANHPI Heritage Month, watch films that honor the struggles faced and celebrate the accomplishments of this vibrant community.

-Throughout May, WORLD shares stories of AAPI defiance, solidarity and humanity, from complex histories between Asian Americans and their Black neighbors in the Jim Crow-era South to short stories of family, identity and resilience.
-From America ReFramed, Doc WorldPacific Heartbeat and more, watch new films and exclusive extras on WORLD, the PBS app and YouTube.
+Throughout May, WORLD shares stories of AANHPI defiance, solidarity and humanity, from complex histories between Asian Americans and their Black neighbors in the Jim Crow-era South to short stories of family, identity and resilience.
+Watch new films and exclusive extras on WORLD, YouTube and the PBS app.

 Follow us on Facebook, InstagramTwitter and TikTok and join the conversation using the hashtags #AANHPI and #AANHPIHeritageMonth.
 Subscribe to our YouTube channel for exclusive filmmaker interviews and extras.